Double Duty

-Both races are scheduled to be run on the same day, barring any postponements, with the Indianapolis 500 run in the early afternoon and the Coca-Cola 600 in the evening.
-For a driver to pull off the “Double”, he/she must compete at Indianapolis first, then board an airplane following the race and fly to Charlotte to complete the feat.
-By tradition, the Indianapolis 500 champion will not compete in the Coca Cola 600.
+The Indianapolis 500 is the most prestigious IndyCar race, while the Coca-Cola 600, the longest event on the NASCAR Cup Series schedule, has for years been considered one of NASCAR's most important races.
+Both races are run on the same day on Memorial Day weekend: the Indianapolis 500 run in the early afternoon and the Coca-Cola 600 in the evening.
+A driver who pulls off the “Double” competes at Indianapolis first, then boards an airplane after the race and flies to Charlotte to complete the feat.